rgyani/sql-notes/README.md

 ```

 - **RANK()** gives you the ranking within your ordered partition.
 Ties are assigned the same rank, with the next ranking(s) skipped.
 So, if you have 3 items at rank 2, the next rank listed would be ranked 5.
 - **DENSE_RANK()** again gives you the ranking within your ordered partition, but the ranks are consecutive.
 No ranks are skipped if there are ranks with multiple items.
+So, if you have 3 items at rank 2, the next rank listed would be ranked 3.

 ### How would you write a query to calculate a cumulative sum or running total within a specific partition in SQL?